hakananit/hakananit/README.md

 - how to develop Chrome Extensions 🤔 using Javascript.

-Feel free to reach me 📫 on LinkedIn.
+Feel free to reach out to me 📫 on LinkedIn.

 <!--
 **hakananit/hakananit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.